 - Born: April 18, 1974 (age 44)

 - Bio: Born in Dorset, England and raised in Somerset, Wright first made his mark in British TV, creating the comedy series Asylum and Spaced.
-Both became cult classics and began Wright’s extremely fruitful collaborations with actor/writer/comedian Simon Pegg.
+Both became cult classics, while the latter began Wright’s extremely fruitful collaborations with actor/writer/comedian Simon Pegg.
 The two Brits teamed up again for 2004 horror-comedy Shaun of the Dead, which received a limited release, but was a big box office success that brought them both into the international spotlight.
 They followed it up with Hot Fuzz, a 2007 action-comedy, and The World’s End, a sci-fi parody, in 2013.
 Together, the three films are known as the Cornetto Trilogy, because all three films feature different types of Cornetto ice cream.
 In addition, Wright also directed 2010 cult classic Scott Pilgrim vs. the World, as well as the critically-acclaimed 2017 action-caper Baby Driver.

 Nicolas Winding Refn